 In the European Drug Report 2023 it’s suggested that heroin use in Europe remained stable in 2021 compared with previous years.
 It is estimated that around 1 million people in Europe (0.33%) used opioids in 2021.

-The UNODC World Drug Report 2023 suggests global use of opiates is also stable in 2021.
-An estimated 60 million people used opioids in 2021, representing 1.2% of the global adult population.
-Of those using opioids in 2021, an estimated 31.5 million used opiates, mainly heroin.
+An estimated 60 million people used opioids in 2022, representing 1.2% of the global adult population according to the World Drug Report 2024.
+Of those using opioids in 2022, an estimated 30 million used opiates, mainly heroin.

 Effects/risks